faizcharanyia/faizcharanyia/README.md

 👀 Interests: My passion is the interplay of Technology and Business.
 I'm always eager to explore new knowledge and challenge myself with innovative ideas.

-🌱 Current Learning Journey: I am currently studying Management Information Systems and Computer Science at The University of Texas at Austin.
-These fields fascinate me with their potential to solve complex problems and derive meaningful insights from data.
+🌱 Current Journey: I recently graduated from The University of Texas at Austin, where I studied Management Information Systems and Computer Science.
+I now am a Business Analyst at McMaster-Carr.

 📫 Contact Me: Whether it's a project idea, a question, or just a hello, feel free to reach out to me at faizcharaniya@gmail.com.
 Let's connect and make something amazing together!